zkc3783/dream-share-discover/README.md

 * [☀️ **Daily**](./DAILY.md): Share and explore daily insights, experiences, and stories.
 * [📆 **Calendar**](./CALENDER.md): Plan and view upcoming events, milestones, and meetings.

+For more details about our project and activities, please explore the links above!

 ## 👨🏻‍💻 Team Members

 ### Paul (CHEN MingHao)